-The English learning area acknowledges the special gifts and interests that all our students possess.
-Our students are offered interesting, innovative, analytical and creative work that reflects the college’s gifted and talented Arts programs.
-In addition, our students participate in a range of competitions and extracurricular programs including debating.
-Students are encouraged to enter writing competitions such as the Tim Winton Short Story Competition, The Young Writers’ Competition and the Dorothea Mackellar Poetry Competition and writer in residence programs.
+Our students are offered interesting, innovative, analytical and creative work in our English courses that reflects the college’s gifted and talented Arts programs.
+In addition, our students participate in a range of competitions and extracurricular programs including debating, writing competitions such as the Tim Winton Short Story Competition, The Young Writers’ Competition and the Dorothea Mackellar Poetry Competition and writer in residence programs.

-Each lower school course has been designed to reflect the three elements of the national curriculum – literacy, language and literature, and to prepare students for the progressive and challenging texts used in the Year 11 and 12 English and literature courses.
+Each lower school course is designed to reflect the three elements of the national curriculum – literacy, language and literature, and to prepare students for the progressive and challenging texts used in the Year 11 and 12 English and literature courses.
 More detail about our English programs can be found here.

 English is also offered as part of our Academic Excellence Program.